 In today’s nonstop world, it’s never been more important for business professionals to know how to communicate effectively.
-Our Business Communications area of concentration will teach you how to write engaging business letters and use social media to communicate with customers and employees.
+Our Business Communications major will teach you how to write engaging business letters and use social media to communicate with customers and employees.
 Your professors will be working professionals, bringing you the most up-to-date knowledge of current trends.
 You’ll also learn from the local business community, who share their expertise in our classrooms.
 You’ll complete real-world assignments that you can add to your portfolio.
-By the time you finish Anne Arundel Community College’s Business Communications program, you’ll walk away with a high-quality resume and skills relevant in the workforce right now as well as the ability to transfer to a top four-year college or university.
+By the time you finish Anne Arundel Community College’s Business Communications program, you’ll walk away with a high-quality resume filled with relevant workforce skills, as well as the ability to transfer to a top four-year college or university.

 You’ll sharpen your business and communications skills, while building a portfolio that will open doors.

 If you're interested in earning a four-year degree or higher in accounting, business, economics or entrepreneurship, you may wish to consider the following Associate of Science (A.S.) in Business Administration.
 This degree will prepare you to transfer to a four-year institution.
 Whichever path you choose - career or transfer - we strongly encourage you to meet with an advisor to structure your AACC studies to meet your individual education goals.